 Type of licence What asbestos can be removed?
-Class A Can remove any amount or quantity of asbestos or asbestos containing material, including: Class B Can remove: any amount of non-friable asbestos or asbestos containing material Note: A Class B licence is required for removal of more than 10 m2 of non-friable asbestos or asbestos containing material but the licence holder can also remove up to 10 m2 of non-friable asbestos or asbestos containing material. asbestos containing dust associated with the removal of non-friable asbestos or asbestos containing material.
+Class A Can remove any amount or quantity of asbestos or asbestos containing material, including: any amount of friable asbestos or asbestos containing material any amount of asbestos containing dust any amount of non-friable asbestos or asbestos containing material.
+Class B any amount of non-friable asbestos or asbestos containing material Note: A Class B licence is required for removal of more than 10 m2 of non-friable asbestos or asbestos containing material but the licence holder can also remove up to 10 m2 of non-friable asbestos or asbestos containing material. asbestos containing dust associated with the removal of non-friable asbestos or asbestos containing material.
 Note: A Class B licence is required for removal of asbestos containing dust associated with the removal of more than 10 m2 of non-friable asbestos or asbestos containing material but the licence holder can also remove asbestos containing dust associated with removal of up to 10m2 of non-friable asbestos or asbestos containing material.
 No licence required Can remove: up to 10 m2 of non-friable asbestos or asbestos containing material asbestos containing dust that is: associated with the removal of less than 10 m2 of non-friable asbestos or asbestos containing material not associated with the removal of friable or non-friable asbestos and is only a minor contamination.